We are affiliated to Irene Chua Clinic. Visit website here

 Step 2: Extraction of the Egg

 The most common method of egg extraction is the transvaginal ultrasound aspiration.
 This process involves an ultrasound probe that locates the follicles and a fine needle attached to a suction device that extracts the mature eggs.
 The patient will be sedated during the egg extraction and pain medications will be given after the procedure to lessen any possible discomfort.
-The procedure usually last from 20 minutes up to an hour, depending on the accessibility of the ovaries and the number of mature follicles.
+The procedure usually lasts from 20 minutes up to an hour, depending on the accessibility of the ovaries and the number of mature follicles.

 If transvaginal ultrasound aspiration is not applicable, laparoscopy is an alternative.
 It is the creation of a small incision near the navel and a laparoscope that guides the needle is inserted.
 The retrieved eggs are placed in a culture medium and are incubated.